Social Icons

 Directed by Niel Burger

-The Illusionist is another movie done in 2006 that about life as a magician trying to get by.
-In the case of this movie, trying to be with a woman one loves.
-2006 was the year we saw both movies this and The Prestige give us the backstage passes to the life of magicians.
-The Illusionist was more financially successful and other than featuring two rival magicians like The Prestige here we have two people in love.
+The Illusionist is another movie from 2006 about life as a magician trying to get by—or, in this case, trying to be with the woman he loves.
+2006 was the year we saw both this movie and The Prestige give us a backstage pass into the lives of magicians.
+The Illusionist was more financially successful, and unlike The Prestige, which features rival magicians, this one focuses on two people in love.

-The movie plot takes place in Vienna and is set in 1889.
-A young man who would later be a magician named Eisenheim (Edward Norton) falls in love at a young age to a girl named Sophie (Jessica Biel).
-Eisenheim’s father was a cabinet maker and Sophie was a Duchess, so their relationship was forbidden, due to their social status.
+The movie’s plot takes place in Vienna and is set in 1889.
+A young man named Eisenheim (Edward Norton), who would later become a magician, falls in love with a girl named Sophie (Jessica Biel).
+Eisenheim’s father was a cabinet maker, while Sophie was a Duchess, so their relationship was forbidden due to their social status.

-Their love for one another was stronger than the repercussion of their union so they continued to meet in secret, until they got caught.
-Knowing he may never see her again Eisenheim dives fully into the study magic and traveled the world, becoming a little wealthy himself.
+Their love for each other was stronger than the repercussions of their union, so they continued to meet in secret—until they were caught.
+Knowing he might never see her again, Eisenheim dives fully into the study of magic and travels the world, eventually becoming somewhat wealthy himself.

-Fifteen years later he returned to Vienna and meets a now adult Sophie and learns that she is to marry the Crown Prince.
-It is rumored tha the prince is no respecter of women and is cruel to them.
-Eisenheim conducts a private show for him and humiliates him in the process, causing him to be banned from performing again in Vienna.
+Fifteen years later, he returns to Vienna and meets an adult Sophie, only to learn that she is engaged to marry the Crown Prince.
+It’s rumored that the prince has no respect for women and is cruel to them.
+Eisenheim conducts a private show for the prince and humiliates him in the process, leading to his ban from performing in Vienna again.

-This would have all been fine, until in full view of his audience he summons Sophie’s spirit from the dead.
-The spirit then reveals that someone in attendance of the show was responsible for her death.
-This caused a lot of issues later on for Eisenheim and it is all that, the movie is about.
+Eisenheim is devastated.
+In his grief, he buys a theater and begins performing a new magic show, this time practicing necromancy.
+Everything seems fine until, in front of his audience, he summons Sophie’s spirit from the dead.
+The spirit reveals that someone in attendance at the show was responsible for her death.
+This revelation causes a lot of trouble for Eisenheim, and the rest of the movie revolves around the fallout.

 The Prestige (2006)